-has been proposed [19, 20] to take the metric structure of the tensor space into account.
-Note, that $0 \le GA < \infty$.
+has been proposed (Fletcher 2004; Corouge, Fletcher, Joshi, Gouttard, and Gerig 2006) to take the metric structure of the tensor space into account.
+Note, that $0 \leq GA < \infty$.
 The diffusion tensor represents a diffusion ellipsoid with the three main axis given by μ_i .
-To describe the shape of the diffusion tensor a decomposition into three basic shapes - spherical, planar, and linear - can be used [21, 22]:
+To describe the shape of the diffusion tensor a decomposition into three basic shapes - spherical, describe the shape of the diffusion tensor a decomposition into three basic shapes - spherical, planar, and linear - can be used (Westin, Maier, Khidhir, Everett, Jolesz, and Kikinis 1999; Alexander, Hasan, Kindlmann, Parker, and Tsuruda 2000):